GET EDALJI

 But why should an educated young man, a lawyer in Birmingham, do something this crazy?
 Why should anyone terrorise a parish with anonymous letters, false announcements, and faked advertisements for decades?

 In 1903, when George Edalji is sentenced to seven years of penal servitude, many people, including celebrities such as the author Sir Arthur Conan Doyle, stand up for the convict.
-Does the chief constable, Captain Hon.
-George Augustus Anson, suspect George Edalji only for racist motives because his father, the vicar Shapurji Edalji (a Parsee), once came from Bombay to England?
+But is George Edalji only suspected due to racist motives and xenophobia because his father, the vicar Shapurji Edalji (a Parsee), once came from Bombay to England?